 To the Moon is dedicated to the ancient Chinese painter who made a huge vertical landscape painting of a mountain with groves of pine trees, a steep road winding up to the top, waterfalls, tiny hikers with walking sticks, thatched bamboo huts, and fishermen casting their nets in the sea far below.
 The painting was very intricate and it took many years to make.
 When the painter finally finished the painting he walked into it.
 This is what the artists aim to do with To The Moon, allow the viewer to literally walk into a work of art.

-PROJECT BY: Laurie Anderson (US) & Hsin-Chien Huang (Taiwan)
+Laurie Anderson (US) & Hsin-Chien Huang (Taiwan)

 Laurie Anderson is a world renowned artist, composer, musician and film director whose work spans performance art, pop music, and multimedia projects.
 Initially trained in violin and sculpting, Anderson pursued a variety of performance art projects in New York during the 1970s, focusing particularly on language, technology, and visual imagery.
 She became more widely known outside the art world when her single “O Superman” reached number two on the UK singles chart in 1981.
 She also starred in and directed the 1986 concert film Home of the Brave.
 Anderson is a pioneer in electronic music and has invented several devices that she has used in her recordings and performance art shows.
 Her work has been exhibited and performed globally.
 Her earlier VR installations with Hsin-Chien Huang are currently on view at Mass MOCA.